Alfredo-0/MyApp/README.md

 # Dec 23:

 A rendered Cube that rotates using Quaternions is done.
 I implemented a simple structure to handle with 4x4 matrices and quaterions to create spatial rotations.
-Next time, I will try to render a textured Cube.
+Next time, I will try to render a textured Cube with lighting effects.